 - Cell-Free Fetal DNA: Your doctor can take a sample of your blood to look for copies of fetal (baby) DNA.
 This is only a screening test.
 A positive result means that there could be problems with the DNA.
 This should be confirmed with another test to be sure of the result.

-Cloacal exstrophy is treated with reconstructive surgery, which is done in stages and can be challenging.
-Children with this birth defect undergo a series of operations aimed at repairing abnormalities and optimizing quality of life.
-The procedures begin soon after birth and continue for several years.
+Cloacal exstrophy is treated with reconstructive surgery.
+This is done in stages.
+Children with this birth defect have a series of operations to fix the problems and improve quality of life.
+The procedures start soon after birth and continue for several years.

-- Bladder/abdominal repair: Shortly after birth, surgeons connect the two halves of the bladder and place them back into the abdomen.
-Additional surgeries may occur after the baby has had time to grow, usually between three months and two years of age.
+- Bladder/abdominal repair – This is the first surgery.
+It happens shortly after birth.
+Surgeons connect the two halves of the bladder and place them back into the abdomen.
+Other surgeries may occur after the baby has had time to grow.
+This is usually between three months to two years of age.

-- Colostomy: After the initial surgery, a colostomy is performed to provide a safe way for your child to eliminate stool.
-It involves connecting one end of the large intestine to a surgically created opening in the abdomen, allowing stool to pass into a sealed bag outside the body.
+- Colostomy – During the first surgery, a surgery to place a colostomy is done so stool can leave your child’s body safely.
+The surgeon connects one end of the large intestine to a surgically created opening in the abdomen.
+This let’s stool pass into a sealed bag outside the body.

-- Osteotomy: The second phase of abdominal surgery often includes osteotomy, which involves cutting and adjusting the hip bones to ensure that the pelvis is strong enough to support the bladder over time.
+- Osteotomy – The next phase of abdominal surgeries often includes an osteotomy.
+This involves cutting and moving the hip bones to make the pelvis strong enough to support the bladder.

-- Urinary surgery and genital reconstruction: Subsequent procedures may be performed to establish or improve urinary continence and/or correct genital abnormalities.
+- Urinary surgery and genital reconstruction – Other procedures may be done to improve urinary continence or correct genital abnormalities.

-The timing of these surgeries will depend on the nature and complexity of your child’s condition and overall health.
+The timing of these surgeries depends on how severe your child’s condition is and their overall health.

 What Are the Long-term Effects of Cloacal Exstrophy?